skinny-framework/skinny-framework.github.io/source/documentation/validator.html.md

 )
 ```

-Basic usage is combining validation rules with `&`.
-If a failure is found, rest of them will be skipped. `checkAll` executes all the validations even if some of them already failed.
+Basic usage involves combining validation rules with `&`.
+If a failure is found, by default the rest of the validation rules will be skipped. `checkAll` executes all the validations even if some of them already failed.

 <hr/>
 ### Built-in Validation Rules
 <hr/>

-In most of cases, built-in validators are useful.
+The built-in validators are good enough to cover most common cases.

 [validator/src/main/scala/skinny/validator/BuiltinValidationRules.scala](https://github.com/skinny-framework/skinny-framework/blob/master/validator/src/main/scala/skinny/validator/BuiltinValidationRules.scala)